+Volatile PFASs can be released into the environment during the manufacture of stain- and soil-resistant chemical treatments, impregnation of carpet fibers, and application of repellent on carpets and rugs (Stock et al. 2004).
 Manufacturing wastewater discharges into WWTPs can contaminate rivers and other waterways (Konwick et al. 2008).
-Once released into air and water, PFAAs can be highly mobile and undergo long-range transport to distant regions via atmospheric circulation and oceanic currents (Ahrens et al. 2011a; Prevedouros et al. 2006), as explained in more detail in Section 2.2.1.
+Once released into air and water, PFAAs and some of their precursors are highly mobile and undergo long-range transport to distant regions via atmospheric circulation and oceanic currents (Ahrens et al. 2011a; Prevedouros et al. 2006), as explained in more detail in Section 2.2.1.

-PFAAs and their precursors emitted during carpet and rug manufacturing can contaminate soil and sediments via deposition of contaminated particulates, use of contaminated irrigation water, and land-application of contaminated biosolids (Armitage et al. 2009; Blaine et al. 2014; Lindstrom et al. 2011a; Zhang et al. 2016).
-One study of 262 surface sediment samples from 48 lakes and two reservoirs in China (Qi et al. 2016) found high levels of sediment PFASs (C4 through C14) correlated with proximity of the sampling locations to industrial activities in food packaging, textile, electroplating, firefighting, semiconductor, precious metals processing, and coating industries.
+PFAAs and their precursors emitted during carpet and rug manufacturing can contaminate soil and sediments via deposition of contaminated particulate matter, use of contaminated irrigation water, and land application of contaminated biosolids (Armitage et al. 2009; Blaine et al. 2014; Lindstrom et al. 2011a; Sepulvado et al. 2011; Zhang et al. 2016).
+One study of 262 surface sediment samples from 48 lakes and two reservoirs in China (Qi et al. 2016) found high levels of PFASs (C4 through C14) in sediment correlated with proximity of the sampling locations to industrial activities in food packaging, textile, electroplating, firefighting, semiconductor, precious metals processing, and coating industries.